Oklahoma School for the Deaf

-Oklahoma School for the Deaf (OSD) is a public residential school for the deaf and hard of hearing students ages 2 through 18.
+The Oklahoma School for the Deaf (OSD) is a public residential school for the deaf and hard of hearing students ages 2 through 18.
 The school teaches K-12 students in Sulphur, Oklahoma, United States.

 History

-The first school in what would later become the state of Oklahoma to give instruction to deaf children was at Fort Gibson.This school, started by a Mrs. Lowery, provided for the education of blind Indian children of the Five Civilized Tribes.
-Later, deaf children were admitted.
-In 1898, Mr. and Mrs. Ellsworth Long started a school for deaf children in Guthrie, then the capital of Oklahoma Territory.
+The first school in what would later become the state of Oklahoma to give instruction to deaf children was at Fort Gibson.This school, started by Rowland Lowery, provided for the education of deaf and blind Indian children of the Five Civilized Tribes.
+By the 1890s, white children were admitted at Fort Gibson.
+In 1898, Mr. and Mrs. Ellsworth Long (both Deaf) started a school for deaf children in Guthrie, then the capital of Oklahoma Territory known as the Oklahoma School for the Deaf and Dumb.
+In 1905, the school reported to have a total of 72 students.
 After the two territories merged to become the state of Oklahoma, in 1907, the Oklahoma School for the Deaf (OSD) was established in Sulphur, Oklahoma.
 In 1908, classes were held in rented buildings and hotels in the Sulphur business district.
 Edna Patch was the first graduate of this school in Oklahoma, class of 1907.
 She later became the first deaf employee of the Oklahoma School for the Deaf.

 Construction of new school buildings began in 1910.
 In 1911, the buildings under construction (about a quarter of a mile east and 100 yards south of the present location) fell in.
 With allegations of fraud, the buildings were condemned.
 (The original cornerstone was found, purchased, and donated to the school by Thomas Thompson, Betty Stephens, and Larry Hawkins.)
 Replacement buildings were begun at the present location in 1912 and the first classes were held in the fall of 1913.

 OSD has grown from the original three buildings (Ralph H. White Education Center, Stewart Hall, and Read Hall) to a campus that includes the gym, auditorium, student union complex, superintendent's residence, Long Hall, Blattner Hall, Vocational Building, Griffing Hall, and the Physical Plant facilities.

 In 1961, a major renovation was begun on all OSD buildings.
 Renovations were completed in 1980.
 In 1999–2000, a new renovation project was begun.
 By 2002, Long Hall, White Hall, Stewart Hall, and Blattner Hall were completed.
 Major repairs have been made to the gymnasium during this period.

+Mascot

+OSD is formally known as the Indians.
+It took several years to implement a change in its mascot.
+It started in 2016, when the school slowly began to remove Native imagery to a simple block with an O tied with two feathers.
+Until 2020 staff members and alumni gathered together to form a mascot committee which they collected feedback and input from the community to finalize the change.
+With the acceptance from the Oklahoma Department of Rehabilitation, OSD is now the Bison.